 It was over 17 months ago when Byron was scalded with hot water by his previous owner, Kyle Voissem, and it was over 15 months ago when Voissem was arrested for the crime.
 It has been since the arrest that his case has drawn out for as long as it did.
 But, finally, it all came to a conclusion yesterday after a 2 day bench trial.
 Voissem was found guilty of criminal intent of animal cruelty, a felony charge that includes up to 3 years in prison.
-Voissem’s sentencing date is set for May 20th.
+Voissem’s sentencing date was set for May 20th.
+However after a long extension granted by the Judge due to a psychological evaluation, Voissem’s sentencing was finally on July 11th.
+He was sentenced to 1 year probation.

 Another animal cruelty case that I have been following is that of Derek Fierro.
 I will post the details and update on this case soon.